• Skip to primary navigation

 • Carrot

 • Sweet potato: Sweet potatoes are an excellent source of vitamin A, vitamin C, and fiber.
-They are also very rich in beta-carotene, which is a powerful phytonutrient that provides antioxidant protection and other health-promoting benefits.
+They're also rich in beta-carotene, which is a powerful phytonutrient that provides antioxidant protection and other health-promoting benefits.
 Their creamy texture, and unique sweet flavor is fantastic in this cozy stew.

 • Fresh garlic cloves: Or you can substitute dried garlic powder if desired.